stevie86/newsstream/README.md

 ## Features

 - Fetches news from multiple RSS feeds
-- Detects language of news items
+- Detects language of news items (using DSPy placeholder)
-- Extracts topics from news items
+- Extracts topics from news items (using DSPy placeholder)
-- Generates tags for news items using DSPy
-- Provides summarization of news items using DSPy
-- Stores news items in an SQLite database with language, topic, tags, and summary information
+- Stores news items in an SQLite database with language and topic information
 - Configurable via JSON file
 - Interactive setup script for easy configuration
 - Avoids duplicate entries
 - Runs continuously with a configurable update interval

+Note: The current implementation uses placeholder functions for DSPy-based language detection and topic extraction.
+These placeholders will be replaced with actual DSPy functionality in future updates.

 ## Requirements